CJY0208/react-activation/README.md

     The above error in `ClassComponent` can be fixed by using the `withActivation` high-level component

-    `FunctionComponent` currently has no processing method, you can use `setTimeout` or `nextTick` delay to get ref
+    `FunctionComponent` currently has no processing method, you can use `setTimeout` or `nextTick` to delay ref getting behavior

     ```javascript
     @withActivation